What the study found

-What the researchers tested: The researchers conducted an interpretivist ethnography between September 2024 and March 2025.
-They used in-depth interviews with 29 participants, participant observation, reflexive fieldnotes, and Reflexive Thematic Analysis, and included bomoh, pregnant and postpartum Akit women, traditional birth attendants, community health workers, biomedical providers, and customary leaders.
+The researchers conducted an interpretivist ethnography between September 2024 and March 2025 in the Akit Indigenous community in Riau, Indonesia.
+They used in-depth interviews with 29 participants, participant observation, and reflexive fieldnotes, and analyzed the data with Reflexive Thematic Analysis (RTA).
+Participants included bomoh, pregnant and postpartum Akit women, traditional birth attendants, community health workers, biomedical providers, and customary leaders.

 Key points